Psychobabble

-The allusions to psychobabble imply that some psychological concepts lack precision and have become meaningless or pseudoscientific.
+Psychobabble (a portmanteau of "psychology" or "psychoanalysis" and "babble") is a term for language that uses psychological jargon and buzzwords in a manner that may lack accuracy, genuine meaning, or relevance.

-Origin
+Origin of the term

 Psychobabble was defined by the writer who coined the word, R.D.
 Rosen, as a set of repetitive verbal formalities that kills off the very spontaneity, candour, and understanding it pretends to promote.
 It’s an idiom that reduces psychological insight to a collection of standardized observations that provides a frozen lexicon to deal with an infinite variety of problems.
 The word itself came into popular use after his 1977 publication of Psychobabble: Fast Talk and Quick Cure in the Era of Feeling.

 Rosen coined the word in 1975 in a book review for The Boston Phoenix, then featured it in a cover story for the magazine New Times titled "Psychobabble: The New Language of Candor."
 His book Psychobabble explores the dramatic expansion of psychological treatments and terminology in both professional and non-professional settings.

-Likely contexts
+Contexts and uses

-Certain terms considered to be psychological jargon may be dismissed as psychobabble when they are used by laypersons or in discussions of popular psychology themes.
-New Age philosophies, self-help groups, personal development coaching, and large-group awareness training are often said to employ psychobabble.
+In the 2012 book Psychobabble: Exploding the Myths of the Self-help Generation Stephen Briers critiqued the increasing use of psychobabble in the self-help industry and popular psychology, and its permeation into areas such as business coaching and corporate culture.
+He wrote that psychobabble is "often lazy pseudoscience that ought to be robustly interrogated so we can see what’s real, solid and potentially useful to us, and what is just smoke and mirrors."

-The word "psychobabble" may refer contemptuously to pretentious psychological gibberish.
-Automated talk-therapy offered by various ELIZA computer programs produce notable examples of conversational patterns that are psychobabble, even though they may not be loaded with jargon.
-ELIZA programs parody clinical conversations in which a therapist replies to a statement with a question that requires little or no specific knowledge.
+Scott Lilienfeld and Donald Meichenbaum wrote in 2018 that psychobabble is often used in promoting psychological interventions that may be overhyped, lack evidence, or pseudoscientific, through the use of language that appears scientific but lacks substance.